ztx25/Angular-stopwatch/README.md

 * Run `npm start`
 * Open your browser at `http://localhost:4200/`

+### Buttons

-* "Start" - start stopwatch
+  - "Start" - start stopwatch
-* "Stop" - stop stopwatch
+  - "Stop" - stop stopwatch
-* "Wait" - works on a double click no more than 300 ms
+  - "Wait" - works on a double click no more than 300 ms
-* «Reset» - reset stopwatch to 0
+  - «Reset» - reset stopwatch to 0